Monday, November 13, 2017

 Two-digit targets: Students follow parameters to find a sum that matches the description.
 Open Middle

-Snail One-hundredgame in which students use working knowledge of 10s and 1s.
+Snail One-hundred: game in which students use working knowledge of 10s and 1s.

 Open Number Line: This LearnZillion lesson can be used for independent practice or reteaching.
 Get a LearnZillion account for full access to their resources.